Ipriflavone

 Pooled across earlier trials.

 Modest BMD improvements in 1-2 year trials.
-NOT replicated in larger, longer IPRI study.
+Not replicated in larger, longer IPRI study.
 Highlights importance of longer follow-up and larger sample sizes for chronic disease interventions.

 Side effects and drug interactions